 - 1. Using the alignment posts and rubber grommets, place the speakers in the slots on the palm rest and keyboard assembly [1]. - 2.
 Route the speaker cable through the routing guides on the palm rest and keyboard assembly [2]. - 3.
-Connect the speaker cable to the system board [3].
+Connect the speaker cable to the connector on the system board [3].

-- 1. Replace the M.2 SSD
+- 1. Replace the SSD

 - 2. Replace the battery

 - 3. Replace the base cover

+- 4. Replace the optical drive assembly

-- 4. Replace the SD memory card
+- 5. Replace the SD memory card

-- 5. Follow the procedure in after working inside your computer
+- 6. Follow the procedure in after working inside your computer